We know educators are incredibly busy and fitting more into an already full day can be a challenge.

 We’re here to help if your learning community is affected by suicide.

 The Suicide Prevention and Suicide Response resources will assist your school with the planning and implementation of roles and processes, including structures for managing the first hours, days and weeks after a death by suicide, and for moving into recovery and returning to a normal routine.
 The resources include strategies for supporting staff, students and families, and for managing risk associated with suicide.

 A Be You Consultant can support your community throughout the planning and response phase.

 Access the Suicide Prevention and Response page.

-Be You Fact Sheets provide information about a range of topics and issues connected to the professional learning.
+Be You Fact Sheets provide information about a range of topics and issues connected to Be You Professional Learning.
 Think of them as quick reference resources, with factual information about a particular issue.
-Many people come to Be You with a particular question or issue in mind, and the fact sheets are a great starting point to get answers.
+Many people come to Be You with a particular question or issue in mind, and the Fact Sheets are a great starting point to get answers.
 They’re also a valuable resource to share with families and others in your learning community.

 Tools and Guides